davis-andy/Python/CIS 014 - C++ Programming (in Python)/Assignment 8/README.md

 ## Homework 8.1
 **Reverse an integer:**

-You will write a class CIS14 and implement its public member function, int reverseInt(int), to reverse an integer.
+You will write a class CIS14 and implement its public member function, def reverseInt(inp: int) -> int, to reverse an integer.
 Your program **MUST** include this CIS14 class declaration with its public member function **BEFORE** the placement of your main() function.
-Remember, no header file (.h files) is necessary:
+Remember, no imported file is necessary:

 <pre>
-class CIS14 {
+class CIS14:
-public:
-   int reverseInt(int input);
-};
+    def reverseInt(inp: int) -> int:
 </pre>

 Member function to implement:

 <pre>
-int reverseInt(int input)
+def reverseInt(inp: int) -> int:
 </pre>

 <br />